 To mark its 30th anniversary and increase its visibility to its partners, clients, suppliers, investors and to the general public, Innergex had adopted the “Time for Optimism” slogan.
 This call-to-action was meant to highlight all of our actions to build a better world with renewable energy.
 Then came the unprecedented situation created by the rapid worldwide growth of COVID-19.
 Our Mission to build a better world thorough renewable energy became even more important.
 While we continue to produce renewable energy for the Planet, we wish to share even more Prosperity for the well-being of all the People.
 In light of the current circumstances we collectively find ourselves in, we have temporarily modified our slogan to underline our desire to contribute to the fight against this disease and its impact on our communities.

-Time for Solidarity aims to address the hardships arising from the pandemic to reach those most in need and focuses on the communities where we operate in Canada, the United States, France and Chile.
+Time for Solidarity was an internal campaign launched in 2020 to provide COVID-19 relief to those most in need in the communities where we operate in Canada, the United States, France and Chile.

-Innergex has made an initial commitment of $160,000 and is encouraging employees to also make a personal contribution to identified charitable food banks and relief organizations including United Way Canada (various regions), BC First Nations Health Authority, Feed Ontario, Sirivik, Wichita Falls Area Feeding America and Hope Emergency Program.
+Our collective efforts resulted in Innergex donating $226,000 and our employees contributing an additional $37,000 to this campaign which targeted identified charitable food banks and relief organizations including United Way Canada (various regions), BC First Nations Health Authority, Feed Ontario, Sirivik, Wichita Falls Area Feeding America and Hope Emergency Program to name a few.

-This initiative will compliment already existing programs within Innergex and its partners that provided support to communities in the vicinity of some of our facilities.
+This initiative complimented pre-existing programs within Innergex and its partners that provide ongoing support to communities in the jurisdictions where we operate.

 As an essential service provider, Innergex is grateful to able to continue its good work and to not have disruptions to its workforce.
 Our strength lies in our employees and we are fortunate they are proving their resiliency, adaptability, and aptitude for working from home during this crisis.
 As we do our part to flatten the curve, we are also aware there is more we can do.